somnambulist-tech/project-manager/readme.md

 it will prompt to run: `spm init` if this folder does not exist.

 The base folder can be changed by defining the env var: `SOMNAMBULIST_PROJECT_MANAGER_DIR`.
 Please note that spm expects all config to still be located within your home folder.
+Once running `SOMNAMBULIST_PROJECTS_CONFIG_DIR` is used as the fully qualified path to the spm configuration folder.

 By default projects are expected to be organised in `~/Projects/<project_name>`.
 The projects default folder can be changed by editing the `project_manager.yaml` file and changing the